opensvc/docs.opensvc.com/source/collector.evaluation.rst

 +++++++

 The OpenSVC agent must be installed, as the provisioning method exposed here creates a OpenSVC service.
-This agent does not need to be registered on the ``collector.opensvc.com`` collector.

 The agent installation instructions are accessible at :ref:`agent.install`.